 Streetlytics proprietary optimization process assures accurate population movement analytics

-- Streetlytics calculates the average annual movement in the US for Monday through Thursday, Friday, Saturday, and Sunday.
+- Streetlytics calculates the average movement in the US for Monday through Thursday, Friday, Saturday, and Sunday.
 These averages are available for an annual basis now and will soon be available seasonally and monthly.

-- Streetlytics is the volumes, speeds, origins, destinations, home locations, and paths for every section of the road in America
+- Streetlytics provides the volumes, speeds, origins, destinations, home locations, and paths for every section of the road in America.

 Companies sell Location Data collected from smart phones, in-vehicle probes and other similar devices.
 Location Data can tell you where the sampled people are coming from and going to, when they are traveling and where they live and work.
 But Location Data by itself cannot answer the questions of ‘how many’ and ‘how did they get there’.
 That’s because Location Data is collected from a segment of the overall population: users of an app, owners of a certain brand of car, or subscribers to a specific cell phone carrier.
 And, Location Data does not typically have enough location points to determine an accurate route and mode of travel.